-Evaluation kits ease hardware and software design

-The message-exchange mechanism that PMBus uses generally consists of a 'starttarget device addresscommand-data-stop'

-sequence.
-The number of bytes that follow any com depends on the nature of current exchange, with red devices asserting an acknowledge signal for every transferre The sequence can optiona
+Evaluation kits ease hardware and software design The message-exchange mechanism that PMBus uses generally consists of a 'starttarget device address command-data-stop' sequence.
+The number of data bytes that follow any command depends on the nature of the current exchange, with receiving devices asserting an acknowledge signal for every transferred byte.